Value Investor

 • "Best Only" filter composition

-• Backtest Stats tab numbers
+• Strategy Performance Timeline tab numbers

 • Win rates & expectancy